ajschumacher/ajschumacher.github.io/2014/01/10/nyc-test-data/index.md

 A series of posts analyzing publicly available New York City Math and English Language Arts (ELA) standardized test results.
-There are a lot of graphs.&#160;<a href="https://github.com/ajschumacher/NYCtests">Code</a>&#160;is on github.
+There are a lot of graphs. <a href="https://github.com/ajschumacher/NYCtests">Code</a> is on github.

  1. <a href="/2013/11/13/nyc-standardized-test-results-putting-the-data-together-and-looking-at-it/">Putting the data together and looking at it</a>
  2. <a href="/2013/11/14/nyc-standardized-test-results-checking-out-the-number-of-students-tested-in-math-and-ela/">Checking out the number of students tested in Math and ELA</a>